silverstripe/cwp/docs/en/developer.md

 ### From source

 If you want to work from source it's recommended that you edit the SCSS instead of the CSS directly, and use the Compass framework to compile the SCSS.
 Once you've installed Compass from [http://compass-style.org/install/](http://compass-style.org/install/) (`gem install compass` in terminal) you can start the automatic compilation process by running `compass watch -e production` on the `themes/express` directory.
-This will require that you've got module_bootstrap present in your themes directory (you may not if you've installed from source and omitted it, but it should be there if you have used composor) as the express themes depend on it for SCSS and some javascript files.

-## Working with the php
+## Working with PHP

 SilverStripe Express comes with a set of page types and preconfigured modules.